marcello-goccia/Python-Projects-for-Students/Computer Science Contests/Exercises-08 - Libraries/Problem0003 - Price Formatter/problem.md

 Write a function format_price that takes a float price and returns it rounded to exactly 2 decimal places.

 ## Input Description
-A single line containing a float number representing a price.
+A float number representing a price.

 ## Output Description
 A float number rounded to exactly 2 decimal places.